 There is a bit more history involved to bridge the timeline between the Conté process and the pencils we use today.
 When it comes to whose idea it was to place the graphite core between to half-cylinders of wood, I have found competing information.
 Some sources say Conté had the idea, while others say the addition of a wooden casing was first conceived by an Italian couple by the names of Lyndiana and Simonio Bernacotti.

 If it was indeed the Bernacottis, that would mean many of those British sourced graphite sticks were finding their way into rudimentary wooden casings as early as the 1560s.
 Conté, on the other hand, received a patent for his invention in 1795 and formed La Société Conté to produce his pencils.
-That is time gap of over 200 years, but I imagine the truth is somewhere in the middle.
+That is a time gap of over 200 years, but I imagine the truth is somewhere in the middle.

-Regardless, the pencil manufacturing process has evolved over time to use the wooden casings we’re familiar with, and to include the range of 24 leads so helpful to our art.
+Regardless, the pencil manufacturing process has evolved over time to use the wooden casings we’re familiar with and to include the range of 24 leads so helpful to our art.

 How Pencils Are Made

 It is during the early stages of the manufacturing process that a pencil’s degree of hardness is determined.
-The first stage in making graphite pencils is to create the mixture of graphite powder, clay, and water.
+The first stage in making graphite pencils is to create a mixture of graphite powder, clay, and water.
 The variation in the degree of hardness (the graphite to clay ratio) is what gives us so many grades of graphite pencils, most commonly ranging from 9H to 9B in a set.